June election won’t set primary record; new votes don’t change outcomes

 The results of city, county and school elections become official upon certification by the county canvassing board.

-Results for statewide, legislative and judicial district elections won’t become official until Friday, when the state canvassing board meets to certify results sent by each county.
+Results for statewide, legislative and judicial district elections won’t become official until the state canvassing board meets to certify results sent by each county.

-However, 46 of North Dakota's 53 counties submitted canvassed results that were reported on the state secretary of state's website on Monday, raising the turnout total by 4,667 votes.
-Canvassed results from seven other counties were expected to be added Tuesday, according to Secretary of State Al Jaeger.
+However, North Dakota counties submitted canvassed results that were reported on the state secretary of state's website earlier this week, raising the turnout total by 4,891 votes.

 The Republican treasurer's race drew particular attention because President Donald Trump endorsed Johnston, while Gov. Doug Burgum gave $25,000 to Beadle's campaign.